 Interestingly, the snooze button can become your worst enemy.
-It is so tempting to grab that extra 10 minutes of sleep, but due to a phenomena called circadian rhythms, it is actually better for you to get up as soon as your alarm has gone off.
+It is so tempting to grab that extra 10 minutes of sleep, but due to a phenomenon called circadian rhythms, you should get up as soon as your alarm has gone off.

 3 Get Exercising

 It sounds strange to say that to combat fatigue you should exercise, but feeling tired daily can be your body’s way of calling out to you to be more active!
 Exercise raises your metabolism, stimulates your mood and helps you sleep better at night.
 This exercise doesn’t need to be hours spent at the gym – a short 20-minute walk on your lunch break (or after dinner now it is lighter) can do the trick.